Shop art print and framed art Cut-paper Abstraction by Francis Bruguière

 Keywords : abstract composition, graphic composition, light effect, photography, shadow

-Our recommendation for Cut-paper Abstraction by Francis Bruguière
+Cut-paper Abstraction OF Francis Bruguière

 The artwork